- Search The Registry

 The new district stretched approximately 160 miles along Interstate 85 and, for much of its length, is no wider than the highway.
 Appellants, five North Carolina residents, filed this action against appellee state and federal officials, were claiming that the State had created an unconstitutional racial gerrymander in violation of, among other things, the Fourteenth Amendment.
 They alleged that the two districts concentrated a majority of Black voters arbitrarily without regard to considerations such as compactness, contiguousness, geographical boundaries, or political subdivisions, in order to create congressional districts along racial lines and to assure the election of two Black representatives.

-Yes.
+Yes, the Shaw case fought voter suppression.
 The Court held that although North Carolina's reapportionment plan was racially neutral on its face, the resulting district shape was bizarre enough to suggest that it constituted an effort to separate voters into different districts based on race.
 The unusual district, while perhaps created by noble intentions, seemed to exceed what was reasonably necessary to avoid racial imbalances.
 After concluding that the residents' claim did give rise to an equal protection challenge, the Court remanded - adding that in the absence of contradictory evidence, the District Court would have to decide whether or not some compelling governmental interest justified North Carolina's plan.